vlvrd/bondo/content/about/me/_index.md

 i used to spend lots of nights with my back to the floor. nowadays, when i do, i like to picture myself holding a feather in the air with each breathe while gazing the night sky.

-i'm working towards improving free {culture && speech} and private conversations, while butting heads with . i like animation and nerd stuff (videogames, space stuff,), music, building computer systems, martial arts, spaceships, nature and eating.
+i'm working towards improving free {culture && speech} and private conversations, while butting heads with people who hate other people. i like music, videogames, reading, space stuff, hiking, DOGS, soccer, eating and traveling.

 more?
 =====